 ((Nancy - for input that has already been done for ICCA Registry, will this be redone as maybe it doesn't reflect what the community wants to be included in WDPA?
 How can you verify whether FPIC process has been respected?
 Heather - this is unlikely to be a perfect process.
 If we receive information that FPIC was not respected, we will remove the information.
 Terence - peer review at national level will act as a safeguard mechanism.
 Naomi - there are potentially hundreds of thousands of sites that will come in and only Heather working on it.
 We have to rely on data providers to have gone through due process.
 We cannot be the only one doing checks.
 Delfin - Is there a document in the registration process that deals with FPIC?
 Naomi - yes.
 Delfin - everyone needs to be clear on the definition of FPIC, it is not always consistent.

-Taghi -

-do we need a small group to meet in Cambridge to resolve all these issues?
+Peer review group at national level should be a verification process for new submissions but also for existing submissions.
+Taghi - do we need a small group to meet in Cambridge to resolve all these issues?
 We cannot decide it all here.
-Naomi - this has been discussed and should happen, it could also be the source of overlaps.
-This should be should happen, it could also be the should happen are will have to deal with the subject of overlaps.
+Naomi - this has been discussed and should happen, it could also be the first meeting of the

+Advisore Group/Steering Committee.
+This should be added to GSI work plan.
+Board meetings with donor organisation need to be added to GSI work plan.
+Grazia - we will have to deal with the subject of overlaps.
 Need to discuss how these will be taken care of in WDPA.
 Naomi - this is a common feature already.
 Grazia - part 2 of the Governance of Protected Areas publication deals with spatial data and overlaps.
 FPIC should be a process and not just at one point in time.
 Dave - as we put more requirements on people, we increase their costs.
 This is a problem for people with limited resources.
 Even the simplest meeting/work requires resources.
 ICCAs should always be talked about in terms of territories.
 Need to use polygons to define territories.
 But is ICCAs the "sacred site" only or it includes the whole territory?
 Grazia - the definition of ICCAs is clear, it is the territory.
 Delfin - grant projects can provide resources for proper mapping and FPIC.
 Terence - use of other media to record the process of FPIC rather than just using forms.))